Patient Centered COPD Care

 Diagnosis and Treatment Guidelines

-COPD classifications and guidelines are the main method doctors use to describe the severity and suggested treatment of COPD.
+COPD classifications and guidelines are the main methods doctors use to describe the severity and suggested treatment of COPD.
 These evidenced-based care and treatment guidelines are shaped by committees made up of leading experts from around the world.
 Several organizations, such as the American Thoracic Society (ATS) and the Global Initiative for Chronic Obstructive Lung Disease (GOLD), have published guidelines intended for the most accurate diagnosis and treatment of COPD.

 COPD Management Tool